 Surprised by my reaction, my softball teammate laughed.

-It wasn’t long after that night I found myself poring over an essay by F. Scott Fitzgerald, “Echoes of the Jazz Age.”
+It wasn’t long after that night I found myself poring over a favorite essay by F. Scott Fitzgerald, “Echoes of the Jazz Age.”
 The excerpt above is the evocative piece’s last paragraph.
-During that rereading, it occurred to me the shattering glass door had been the sound of the hippie era ending for me.
+During that rereading, it occurred to me the brick shattering the glass door had been the sound of the hippie era ending for me.

 Yes, as the '70s fizzled away we baby boomers were about to discover that our sweetest day in the sun -- with its righteous causes and rock ’n’ roll anthems -- had been another dollop of time, a period with its look and sound.
 In some ways, the Roaring ’20s redux.